 M.A.
 Philosophy – University of Copenhagen

-I completed my M.A. in philosophy with a specialization in phenomenology at the University of Copenhagen in Denmark under the supervision of Prof. Dan Zahavi.
+I completed my M.A. in philosophy with a specialisation in phenomenology at the University of Copenhagen in Denmark under the supervision of Prof. Dan Zahavi.

 I presented a commentary on Michelle Maiese and Robert Hanna’s (2019) book The Mind-Body Politic at the American Philosophical Association central meeting in Chicago 2022.
-My commentary ‘Master Narratives: Embodying Ideology’ is under review as part of a special issue of the Journal of the Philosophy of Emotion to be published later this year.
+My commentary ‘Master Narratives: Embodying Ideology’ was published in the Journal of the Philosophy of Emotion in 2024 and there is now a podcast out on this.

-In my most recent article published in Frontiers in Psychology, I advocate for a relational model of disability that adopts both a neurodiversity paradigm approach and Chapman’s ecological functional model.
+In an article published in Frontiers in Psychology, I advocate for a relational model of disability that adopts both a neurodiversity paradigm approach and Chapman’s ecological functional model.
 Recent developments in this area of research are working more towards utilising enactive and neurodiversity frameworks.
 This is a follow-up on work that I began in my PhD thesis.

 I am also reviewer for the following journals: Phenomenology and the Cognitive Sciences, Constructivist Foundations, Adaptive Behavior, Cogent Psychology, Philosophical Psychology, Imaging Science Journal, Autism Research, Critical Education, Current Psychiatry Research and Reviews and Diametros.